 Hi!
 I’m Becky.

-I’m a 17 year old living near Chicago, IL.
-I like playing soccer, eating waffles, and spending time with my friends.
+I’m a college student from Chicago, IL.
+I like rock climbing, eating waffles, and spending time with my friends.
 I really like naps.
 My favorite movie is Monsters Inc. (for real), and my favorite ice cream flavor is a tie between Blue Moon and Superman.
-No, I am not secretly 5 years old.
+I am basically 5 years old.

 When I was 8, I was diagnosed with Crohn’s Disease, an autoimmune disease that affects the digestive system.
 And with that diagnosis and the medication I was given to manage it came a host of unflattering and un-fun symptoms.